Contextual Evaluation of Large Language Models for Classifying Tropical and Infectious Diseases: Methods

 We created a human expert baseline study to understand expert performance on the dataset.
+The purpose of this was to determine how experts in tropical and infectious diseases performed on a representative sample of the data to enable human expert vs LLM comparison.
 The study was deemed IRB exempt by an internal ethics review personnel.
-We recruited seven experts- public health researchers, and medical doctors- who had generalizable knowledge of TRINDs, using a snowballing approach via our networks.
+We recruited experts- public health researchers, and medical doctors- who had generalizable knowledge of TRINDs, using a snowballing approach via our networks.

-Following informed consent, the experts filled a demographic pre-survey, summarized in Table \ref{table:experts}.
-Experts reported a variety of sub-specializations including Immunoparasitology, Neglected Tropical Diseases, Infectious Disease Epidemiology, and diseases with pandemic/epidemic potential (eg. Ebola, Mpox).
+Following informed consent, the experts filled a demographic pre-survey, summarized in Table \ref{tab:expert}.
+Experts reported a variety of specializations with tropical and infectious diseases including Immunoparasitology, Neglected Tropical Diseases, Infectious Disease Epidemiology, and diseases with pandemic/epidemic potential (eg. Ebola, Mpox).

-Following the pre-survey, experts were given 52 short answer questions (SAQs) with full context- general and specific symptoms, demographics (age and gender), location, and risk factors across the identified diseases- and asked to write in a single most likely diagnosis based on the information.
+Experts were then given 52 short answer questions (SAQs) with full context- general and specific symptoms, demographics (age and gender), location, and risk factors across the identified diseases- and asked to write in a single most likely diagnosis.
 Once they completed the SAQs, they were given another questionnaire with multiple choice questions of varied formats (153) where they selected the single most likely disease given a list of diseases.
 Experts were asked not to reference any sources in answering the questions or to look up answers to the questions until both surveys had been completed.
 After completing the SAQ and MCQ surveys, experts provided feedback on various axes on data quality.
 They were also asked to indicate how helpful each contextual information was in answering the questions.
-The process took approximately 5 hours all together and experts were compensated 500 USD for their time.
+The process took ~5 hours all together and experts were compensated 500 USD for their time.